sproinfotechin/Pancard-number-with-DOB-wordlist-/README.md

 python paython script for pan Number.py

-then check wordlist is saved
+then check wordlist is saved or Not

 ls
 check file worslist.txt

-Define the template
+# Define the template

 We need a base string long enough to have positions 1–18.
 Example template:
 ?????####?########
 ? = small letter (a–z)
-# = digit (0–9)
+ = digit (0–9)
 Fixed letters/numbers stay as they are. if you know some letters and numbers you can add so you wordlist is create shorly.

-How it works
+# How it works

 template defines where letters (?) and numbers (#) go.